rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

         }
     }
 }
 ```

 For relative seeking, the seconds value may be a positive or negative
 value.

+**TODO**: currently published spec has seconds always positive, and a `direction` enum... can we drop that?

 #### 3.4.3.
 Trick Play Intent